RNCDev/waypoint-coop/reference/architecture_and_deployment.md

 ---

-## Data Model (ReBAC)
+## Data Model (ReBAC with Temporal Ownership)

 The system implements **Relationship-Based Access Control** where permissions are derived from relationships between entities, not static roles.
+The model includes temporal tracking to handle ownership transfers and automatic access revocation.

 ### Core Entities